-Refer to the following notes and rules for the access control and aggregation tags:
+Refer to the following rules and notes for the access control and aggregation tags:

 - All GigaVUE-FM users, irrespective of the role and user group they are associated to, can view and access all the resources tagged using aggregation tags.
 However, to add aggregation tags, the user must have access to the specific resources for which the required aggregation tag ID can be added along with the possible tag values that this tagld can take. - If you assign a tag ID to a port group, port pair, GigaStream, GigaSMART Group, then the tag ID is associated to all the individual ports in the port group, port pair, GigaStream, GigaSMART Group.
 This is applicable only for the above mentioned groups and not applicable for maps.
-If you delete the tag ID or the tag values, or remove the collection, then the tag ID and values of the objects are also updated accordingly. - You cannot associate aggregation tags to user groups. - You can use access control tags as aggregation tags for deriving statistics. - Internal Tags: GigaVUE-FM uses internal tags for aggregation purposes.
+If you delete the tag ID or the tag values, or remove the collection, then the tag ID and values of the objects are also updated accordingly. - You cannot associate aggregation tags to user groups. - You can use access control tags as aggregation tags for deriving statistics. - GigaVUE-FM allows you to create tags with prefix "" (underscore character), however you cannot create tags with prefix "" (double underscore). - Internal Tags: GigaVUE-FM uses internal tags for aggregation purposes.
 For example, internal tags are used in fabric maps for statistical purposes.
-When you create a fabric map, GigaVUE-FM creates the following internal tag key and the tag value is the alias of the Fabric Maps_fabricMapAlias - GigaVUE-FM does not allow you to create or delete any tag with prefix "". - Neighbor ports information retrieved from the Ports Discovery page may also include ports that are not permitted for your role.
+When you create a fabric map, GigaVUE-FM creates the following internal tag key and the tag value is the alias of the Fabric Maps_fabricMapAlias.
+You cannot delete internal tags created with prefix "". - Neighbor ports information retrieved from the Ports Discovery page may also include ports that are not permitted for your role.
 However, you can only view basic information (such as Port ID, Port Type, Alias) of the unpermitted ports and cannot perform any operation on these ports.